 //aggregate records for each group

 The hash partition is of simple implementation but will cause lots of network traffic when the number of input records is very large.
-The general way to optimize this approach is to apply partial preaggregation.
+A common way to optimize this approach is to apply partial preaggregation.
 It aggregates the local records of each node, and then hash partition aggregated partial results across cluster based on their key.
 This approach is better than directly hash partition because the number of records transferring across the cluster becomes much fewer after local aggregation operation.
 Further, there are two ways to implement the partial aggregation: 1) hierarchical aggregation 2) aggregation tree [4].
 The hierarchical aggregation is usually of two or three aggregation layers each of which has the explicitly synchronization phase.
 The aggregation tree is the tree graph that guides job manager to perform the partial aggregation for many subsets of input records.

-DryadLINQ can automatically translate the distributed grouped aggregation query whose combine functions satisfy the associative and commutative rules into optimized aggregation tree.
+DryadLINQ can automatically translate the distributed grouped aggregation query and its combine functions satisfy the associative and commutative rules into optimized aggregation tree.
 During processing, Dryad can adaptively change the structure of aggregation tree without additional code from developer side.
 This mechanism greatly simplifies the programming model and enhances the efficiency of grouped aggregation applications.

 Implementations

 We implemented SW-G, Matrix-Matrix Multiplication and PageRank with DryadLINQ CTP and evaluated their performance on two Windows cluster (HPC R2 SP1).
-The hardware resources we use in this paper are as follow:
+The hardware resources used in this paper are as follow:

 Table 1.
 32 nodes homogeneous HPC cluster TEMPEST